drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 To access a Snowflake instance, we don't have to log in to the cloud provider console but can use a URL link to access the Snowflake instance.
 Snowflake offers users a single and consistent entry point (that ends with snowflakecomputing.com).

-## Exercise 1: Creating a Multi-cluster Warehouse
+## Topic 1: Creating a Multi-cluster Warehouse

 - To create an MC WH, we must switch to **SYSADMIN** or a higher role
 - Understanding the configuration of the Multi-cluster Warehouse: